Graduate Cyber Operations Program

 Degree Type: MS

 The Graduate Cyber Operations (GCO) program is a six-quarter, 18-month, resident program at AFIT leading to a Master of Science degree with a major in Cyber Operations.
 Students normally enter the program in September and graduate 18 months later in March.

-and managerial aspects such as:
+Cyber Operations also encompasses managerial aspects such as:

-The ideal student background has an undergraduate degree in Computer Science or Computer Engineering.
+The ideal student background includes an undergraduate degree in Computer Science or Computer Engineering.
 Students with non-computer science and engineering backgrounds may be admitted into the program, but will likely need to attend preparatory courses in addition to the Cyber Operations program requirements.
 At a minimum, students must possess the following background knowledge prior to fully engaging in the program:

 The GCO program curriculum consists of the following components: 1) core courses, 2) a mathematics or math science requirement, 3) cyber operations breadth, 4) an individual thesis, and 5) additional Air Force requirements (if applicable).

 Core Courses (24 quarter hours)